LunarG/gfxreconstruct/RAYTRACING_VULKAN.md

 ### Buffer sizes
 Use similar approach to rebind allocator.
 Once AS build command is queued for execution:

 1. Query for correct buffer sizes
 2. Create necessary buffers with correct sizes using rebind allocator
 3. Replace parameters in the build command with the addresses of new buffers

 #### Known issues
-* Not always possible to replace addresses properly.
+It's not always possible to replace addresses properly.
 Device addresses can be set with MapMemory/FillMemoryCommand and used in shaders.
 WIP: scan buffers used in shaders for known device addresses at capture time, insert metacommand signaling the replay to update device address at found location at runtime.

 # Trimming